 - Injured stray pets can be brought to the shelter as needed during the shelter’s regular business hours, but please call us first.

 - Lost Pet Reunification - Owners of stray animals at the shelter are encouraged to reclaim them during shelter open hours.

 - Call us at 503-846-7039 if your pet is here at the shelter.

 - Field Services - Animal Services Officers will prioritize emergency calls, including assisting law enforcement and first responders, rescuing injured or sick stray animals, cruelty or neglect investigations, animal bites and responding to dangerous or aggressive dogs that threaten the safety of the community.

 The following services will continue to be suspended until further notice:

 - Drop-off Donations - To reduce public exposure, we ask that no one bring donations directly to the shelter.
-We thank our community for supporting shelter animals, and those who wish to donate can do so online as well as donations from our Amazon Wish List (shipped to the shelter) are also gratefully accepted, but we are not able to take any items brought to the shelter in person.
+We thank our community for supporting shelter animals, and those who wish to donate can do so online.
+Donation of items from our Amazon Wish List (shipped to the shelter) are also gratefully accepted, but we are not able to take any items brought to the shelter in person.

 - Pet Adoptions - Our shelter is closed for pet adoptions, including viewing or visiting animals in adoption areas.
 All animals in the shelter will still receive appropriate care.
 Those animals that cannot be reunited with owners may be transferred to our partner animal shelters and rescues for adoption.
 Here is a list of other area shelters who may be offering pets for adoption.